intersystems-community/integratedml-custom-models/docs/architecture.md

 ## 🏗️ System Overview

-The IntegratedML Pluggable Models Demo showcases a sophisticated architecture that bridges enterprise database capabilities with modern machine learning workflows.
+The IntegratedML Flexible Model Integration Demo showcases a sophisticated architecture that bridges enterprise database capabilities with modern machine learning workflows.
 This guide provides a comprehensive technical deep-dive into the system design, base classes, integration patterns, and architectural decisions.

 ### Architecture Goals